Jackson Hole “Labor Markets in Transition: Demographics, Productivity, and Macroeconomic Policy."

 Government officials

-More than 150 authors have presented papers on subjects such as inflation, labor markets and international trade.
+More than 150 authors have presented papers on subjects such as inflation, labor markets, and international trade.

-More than 370 attendees have contributed to symposium programming since 1975.
+Over 370 attendees have contributed to symposium programming since 1975.

-Throughout the event’s history in Jackson Hole, attendees from across the globe have gathered to share their perspectives and experiences.
+Throughout its history in Jackson Hole, attendees from across the globe have gathered to share their perspectives and experiences.
 As of 2025, representatives from 70 countries have attended or participated in the symposium.
+To this day, the symposium continues to foster meaningful dialogue and collaboration among policymakers, economists, and thought leaders from around the world.

 Asset and Cash Management Solutions